RadioActiveBlackTi/TOEFL-Speaking-Independence-task-Practicer/README.md

-# TOEFL-Speaking-Independence-task-Practicer
+# TOEFL-Speaking-Independent-task-Practicer
-TSIP: TOEFL Speaking Independece task Practicer
+TSIP: TOEFL Speaking Independent task Practicer

 Before you begin with using this, please put your OpenAI API key into './src/gpt-api-key.txt'.